TTruong12/Nutrition_Analyzer/README.md

-# Group-A
+# Nutrition Analyzer
-Nutrition App
+Nutrition Analyzer
-An app to scan your food/drink and give you information about the product and give you recommendations.
+An application that scans a food item and gives you information about the product and gives alternative recommendations.

 Roles: